 In May 2011, the Everett Public Schools (EPS) board of directors approved a new strategic plan focused on student learning and the vision "Our students will lead and shape the future".
-This report presents a summary of the progress made by the district to implement its new strategic plan during the 2016-17 school year, which is the sixth year of the implementation plan.
-The time period covered by this report is September 1, 2016 to August 31, 2017.
+This report presents a summary of the progress made by the district to implement its new strategic plan during the first half of the 2016-17 school year, which is the sixth year of the implementation plan.
+The time period covered by this report is September 1, 2016 to January 31, 2017.